reachsumit/learningFlask/README.md

 3. Display an interactive map for the results (using leaflet.js), map should also provide hyperlinks with each marker for the corrseponding event's wikimedia page.

 ## Additional details
-* Web ap for this project is hosted at https://flaskdemomap.herokuapp.com/
+* Web app for this project is hosted at https://flaskdemomap.herokuapp.com/
 * Complete code is available in this repository.

 ## Screenshots